Updated on July 16th, 2019

 This error usually happens because of 2 main reasons: 1) The Google Analytics browser cache or cookies have been corrupted or 2) An ad-blocker is blocking Google Analytics.

 Subsequently, to fix the blank screen error we need to delete the browser cache and cookies and/or disable the ad-blocking extension or software.
+After this you can try again to go to Google Analytics login page and refresh the page.

 1.Deleting the browser cache and cookies